10 Different Types of Skunks

 These skunks look as though someone was blending chocolate syrup into vanilla ice cream and decided to paint a skunk to match.
 The stripes tend to occur in threes and are found all over the skunk’s body.

-Found in the western half of the US, northern Mexico, and southwestern Canada, these cute little critters not only eat berries, lizards, and small rodents; they also sometimes eat bees and wasps.
+They’re found in the western half of the US, northern Mexico, and southwestern Canada.
+Western spotted skunks not only eat berries, lizards, and small rodents; they also sometimes eat bees and wasps.

 Honorable Mention: Stink Badgers (Mydaus spp.)